 5 Mediterranean Diet Side Recipes So You Can Eat All The Veggies

-The Mediterranean diet was recently named the healthiest diet overall for the third year in a row.
+The Mediterranean diet was recently named the healthiest diet overall for the fourth year in a row.
 And one of the things that makes it so healthy is its emphasis on fresh, seasonal vegetables.

 Getting your greens along with other nutrient-dense vegetables is so important, and no matter what diet you follow, fruits and veggies should make up at least half of your plate for most meals.
 To help you with that endeavor, here are five recipes that are delicious and packed with vegetables.
 Even if you aren't following the Mediterranean diet, they are guaranteed to satisfy.

 Broccoli Salad With Dried Figs, Walnuts & Mint

 This first recipe comes from Connie Gutterson R.D., Ph.D., the woman behind the Sonoma Diet, a spinoff of the Mediterranean diet.
 Her broccoli salad with dried figs, walnuts, and mint would make both a great starter or side.
 Connie recommends using fresh figs, if available, and adding the vinaigrette just before serving to prevent the salad from discoloring.
 Switch this salad up with cauliflower, different dried fruit and nuts, or add goat cheese if you like.

 - 2 ounces dried figs, cut in half lengthwise, then in ¼-inch pieces

 - 2 scallions, sliced thinly on a bias

 - Sea salt and freshly ground black pepper to taste